Edward-J-Xu/SteamDBSystem/README.md

 - JWT Authentication

 ## To generate sql data
-See the two jypter notebooks in directory `database/`.
+See the two jupyter notebooks in directory `database/`.